 Whatever hose you use, it's important that it makes a tight seal on both the MAP sensor's vacuum inlet nipple and the vacuum hose.

-OK, now actuate the vacuum pump till the gauge's needle reaches 5 in.
+Apply vacuum to the MAP sensor till the gauge's needle reaches 5 in.
 Hg of vacuum.
 These are the readings you should have as you pump the vacuum pump to different vacuum levels:

 Let's take a look at what your test results mean:

-CASE 2: As you applied vacuum, the Voltage DID NOT decrease in a smooth linear way and/or there were gaps, this results confirms that the MAP sensor is fried and that it needs to be replaced.
+CASE 2: As you applied vacuum, the voltage DID NOT decrease in a smooth linear way and/or there were gaps.
+This test results confirms that the MAP sensor is fried and that it needs to be replaced.
 Replacing the MAP sensor will solve the issue.

 The MAP sensor may not be getting a supply of either Power or Ground.
-To test this go to MAP SENSOR TEST 2.
+To test this go to: MAP SENSOR TEST 2: Making Sure The MAP Sensor Is Getting 5 Volts.